 Need laws for a different state?
 Click here for a listing of credit repair laws for all states.
 For Federal information, please see Credit Repair Organizations Act.
 We also suggest reading Statute of Limitations for Debt Collection (by state).
 If you would like learn how to start a credit repair buisiness, click here for our products.

 How do I classify my services?
 There are many ways to use your credit repair knowledge to enhance your existing business.
 Many mortgage brokers, loan officers, realtors and auto dealers use our professional credit repair business software to offer "credit enhancement" for free in order to generate new qualified leads and close more loans (instead of charging for "credit repair services").
-Some states don't allow you to charge up-front for "credit repair services" but many of our credit repair cloud users tell us that they charge instead for "credit education" or "document processing" and have their clients sign and send the letters themselves.
 While we cannot offer you "legal advice," we do list the information we've gathered from each state.

 Are Licenses or Bonds Required?
 We're not aware of any states requiring a "credit repair license" but a few states do require a surety bond (at the time of this writing most states do not require a bond).
 If your state does require a bond (read below for details of your state), you are not required to secure your bond from your same state.
 Bonds are a minimal expense (usually under a few hundred dollars) because you order them from a bond service and pay only a small fraction of the bond yourself.
 A Credit Repair Services Organization Bond protects you.
 For more information about Credit Repair Services Organization Bonds, contact our source for surety bonds "Bonds Express" at The American Credit Repair Academy: Resources page.

 Want to learn how to build a lucrative credit repair business?